riyasm449/riyasm449/README.md

 # Hi I'm Mohamed Riyas,
-## software developer.
-Currently pursuing 3rd year of bachelor's degree in the field of Computer Science and Engineering.
+## Software developer.
+Currently pursuing 3rd year of Bachelor's degree in the field of Computer Science and Engineering (B.E - CSE).

 <h3 align="center">A passionate flutter developer from India</h3>